Alpine

 If you experience any problem with the online application please email us at info@alpineexpeditions.net

-Day 1.
-Eduardo Strauch, Ricardo Peña and all participants will rendezvous at the Aconcagua Hotel in Mendoza, Argentina at 2pm.
-At 2:30 we will board our van and depart for San Rafael.
-In the evening we will have dinner with Eduardo and then check our equipment for our early departure the next morning.

 Day 2.
+Eduardo Strauch, Ricardo Peña and all participants will rendezvous at the Aconcagua Hotel in Mendoza, Argentina at 1pm.
+At 1:30 we will board our van and depart for Malargue where we stay at the finest hotel in town.
+In the evening we will have dinner with Eduardo and everyone will receive instructions on how to pack and what to wear for the activities on the following day: our first day in the mountains.
+Participants can safely leave their city clothes and everything that is not needed on the mountain at the hotel where we will return after the expedition.

-Breakfast at the Tower hotel in San Rafael.
+Day 3.
+Breakfast at our hotel in Malargue.
 We will load the vans and begin the drive into the mountains to the abandoned hotel and hot springs at the base of the 18,000 ft volcano, El Sosneado.
 A bit farther down the valley we arrive at our horse post (7500’) where we meet with our horses and handlers.
 Lunch.
-Saddle up and begin our horse ride over rugged terrain to our camp at El Barroso river (8800’).
+Saddle up and begin our horse ride over rugged terrain to our camp at El Barroso river (8600’).
 Spectacular views all day!
 Our cooks will prepare a wonderful dinner for us.
 We spend our first night sleeping in tents.

 Day 5.
 Horseback riding back to the horse camp where we will meet with our 4×4 vehicles.
-Lunch at the horse post and then we head out of the mountains and down to San Rafael to the Tower hotel.
+Lunch at the horse post and then we head out of the mountains and down to Malargue to our comfortable hotel.
 We will have a great celebration with a wonderful dinner and excellent wines and enjoy our luxurious hotel.

 LAND COSTS: $4300